apache/db-jdo/HowToReleaseJDO.md

     Artifacts](https://infra.apache.org/publishing-maven-artifacts.html)
     to set up your development environment.

-8. Copy the JNDI implementation jars (`providerutil.jar` and `fscontext.jar`) to the branch `lib/ext` directory.
+8. If you want to use a JNDI implementation other the TCK's own JNDI mock implementation, then copy the JNDI implementation jars to the branch `lib/ext` directory.
 This is needed to test the tck before distributing it.
     **Do not check these in into the repository**

 9. Make sure the TCK passes